ImanBrjn/python_Salifort_Motors/README.md

 It appears that employees are leaving the company as a result of poor management.
 Leaving is tied to longer working hours, many projects, and generally lower satisfaction levels.
 It can be ungratifying to work long hours and not receive promotions or good evaluation scores.
 There's a sizeable group of employees at this company who are probably burned out.
 It also appears that if an employee has spent more than six years at the company, they tend not to leave.

 # paCe: Construct Stage

-In this stage I:
-- Determine which models are most appropriate
-- Construct the model
-- Confirm model assumptions
-- Evaluate model results to determine how well the model fits the data
+In this stage, the appropriate models are determined, the model is constructed, model assumptions are confirmed, and the model results are evaluated to determine how well it fits the data.

 ## Step 3 and 4.
 Model Building and Results and Evaluation
-- Fit a model that predicts the outcome variable using two or more independent variables
-- Check model assumptions
-- Evaluate the model

-### Identify the type of prediction task.
+### Identifing the type of prediction task.

 My goal is to predict whether an employee leaves the company, which is a categorical outcome variable.
-So this task involves classification.
-More specifically, this involves binary classification, since the outcome variable `left` can be either 1 (indicating employee left) or 0 (indicating employee didn't leave).
+This task involves classification, specifically binary classification, as the outcome variable `left` can be either 1 (indicating the employee left) or 0 (indicating the employee didn't leave).

-### Identify the types of models most appropriate for this task.
+### Identifing the types of models most appropriate for this task.

 Since the variable we want to predict (whether an employee leaves the company) is categorical, we could either build a Logistic Regression model, or a Tree-based Machine Learning model.